zarf-dev/zarf/docs/9-faq.md

 ## What license is Zarf under?

-Zarf is under the [Apache License 2.0](Apache License 2.0) This is one of the most commonly used liscnese for open source software.
+Zarf is under the [Apache License 2.0](https://github.com/defenseunicorns/zarf/blob/main/LICENSE) This is one of the most commonly used licenses for open source software.

 ## What is the Zarf Agent?